zopefoundation/grokui.base/README.txt

 grokui.base -- Base components for Grok UI
 ******************************************

+``grokui.base`` is a base layer to build a zope instance-level set of utilities.
+The package provides a collection of easy-to-use components that will allow you to build your own configuration or admin panels.
 `grokui.base` provides the components that should be used by other `grokui` packages to plug into a coherent layout.